This section will help you to manage asthma in children aged 5-11 years.

 Starting treatment

-It is helpful to record the child’s symptoms using an validated tool such as the child asthma control test.
+It is helpful to record the child’s symptoms using a validated tool such as the child asthma control test.

-Start the newly diagnosed child on twice daily paediatric low dose ICS with a SABA for symptom relief.
+Start the newly diagnosed child on twice daily paediatric low dose ICS (see table 4) and a SABA for symptom relief.

-You can show or send this video to the child and their family.
+You can show or send this video which explains asthma and how it is treated to the child and their family.

 Choosing an inhaler device